Skip to content

 Note: The inactive tabs will automatically become active when you revisit and interact with them in the browser.

-Though it’s a great feature, users complain that Memory Saver is killing the inactive tab resulting in tab reload and loss of unsaved work.
+Though it’s a great feature, users complain that Memory Saver kills the inactive tab, resulting in tab reload and loss of unsaved work.
 In such cases, what do you think is a better option?
 Turning off the Memory Saver?
 I’d say – No!

 There is also an option to add the site URL to the exception list, letting Chrome keep the tab active even if it’s not been used for a while.
-Here are steps to disable the Memory Saver in Chrome:
+Here are steps to disable the Memory Saver mode:

 1. Launch Google Chrome on the computer.